threefoldfoundation/www_threefold_io/content/partners/our_world_free_zone/index.md

 <br/>

 ### **A Sovereign Economic Zone**

-Imagine if an entrepreneur, digital nomad, or any company could obtain a digital company license, a bank account supporting both fiat and cryptocurrencies, and handle their legal requirements and taxes – all within a single streamlined platform.
-ThreeFold is working with the Zanzibar government to do just that within the world’s first 100% Digital Free Zone – accessible and affordable for all.
+Imagine if an entrepreneur, digital nomad, or any organization could obtain a digital company license, a bank account supporting both fiat and cryptocurrencies, and handle their legal requirements and taxes – all within a single streamlined platform.
+ThreeFold technology will be leveraged to enable just that within the world’s first 100% digital free zone – accessible and affordable for all.

 <br/>

 The government of Zanzibar is undertaking several initiatives to shift its economy from being largely dependent on tourism to embracing the IT sector.
-As part of this vision they have partnered with ThreeFold to create the world’s first digital free zone.
+As part of this vision they have partnered with ThreeFold via ZICTIA, the Zanzibar Communication Corporation, to create the world’s first digital free zone.

 <br/>

-This collaboration was formally announced by Zanzibar’s President, Dr. Hussein Ali Mwinyi, at ThreeFold’s Africa Regenerative Future Summit in July 2023 which brought together innovators to discuss Africa’s technological future.
+This collaboration was formally announced by Zanzibar’s President, Dr. Hussein Ali Mwinyi, at ThreeFold’s Africa Regenerative Future Summit in July 2023, which brought together innovators to discuss Africa’s technological future.
 The president promised to provide the necessary policies to establish the free zone with the goal of developing local skills, bringing about major changes in the ICT sector, and creating job opportunities to increase the nation’s income.

 <br>